ppandya17/Ekdant-Dental-Clinic/README.md

 # Ekdant-Dental-Clinic
-This is a dental clinic project.
-This project is based on Python and javaScript and JQuery.
+This is a clinic project.
+This project is mainly based on java and javascript.
 Patients can see the available schedule for appointments and also book his appointment for check up.
+Link for accessing the website: https://ppandya17.github.io/Ekdant-Dental-Clinic/